eviltester/thingifier/challenger/src/main/resources/content/practice-sites/apps/restlisticator.md

 ---
 title: RestListicator - A Simple REST API for practicing testing - Practice API
-seo_title: RestListicator - A Simple REST API | Practice API and Web App
+seo_title: RestListicator API Practice Guide for REST Testing
 description: A very simple REST API with user management and full HTTP Verb support, runnable via Docker.
 lastmod: 2026-02-18
 seo_description: Practice with RestListicator - A Simple using realistic endpoints and scenarios that help you improve API testing decisions, and approach.